exekube/exekube/README.md

 *Exekube* is a declarative framework for administering Kubernetes clusters and deploying containerized software onto them.

 You only need [Docker CE](/) and [Docker Compose](/) on your local machine to begin using Exekube.
-The framework is a thin layer around several open-source DevOps tools:
+The framework is a thin layer on top of several open-source DevOps tools:

 - Docker Compose (for our local deveopment environment)
-- Terraform by HashiCorp
+- Terraform and HCL (HashiCorp Language)
 - Kubernetes
 - Helm